In this section you can quickly get key facts, peruse media photos and download pdf documents about Crow Vineyard & Winery and our farm.

 - We are open year round to visitors except for major holidays

-- You can purchase our Crow wines in our wine tasting room, at select retailers and farmers markets and order current selections online.
+- You can purchase our wines in our Tasting Room at select retailers and farmers markets and order current selections online

 Wake early and help us do some farm chores….let the miniature horses out to pasture, feed the chickens or maybe even assist if a calf is being born!